-Front Line Counsellors provide feminist (diverse intersectional)-based compassionate and innovative supports, counselling and therapeutic/activity based group programing for women, and conversely, their children living in the shelter.
-The Front-Line Counsellor Shelter relief staff give support to, and contribute, to the case management goals, plans, and strategies for women and their children in the shelter.
-They encourage a caring, healthy, safe and positive work and residential setting for women in the shelter as they assist woman, and perform case-management, asses and plan for her personal safety, coping (harm reduction if necessary), counselling and legal supports needs/requirements.
-Front Line staff promote weekly support groups and activities to help women through this difficult time in their lives, and provide productive outlets for them to promote personal growth and healing.
-As well they prevent, manage and defuse any behavioural issues that arise within the shelter and to help residents manage the personal and emotional issues that are causing them to act this way.
+The Front-Line Shelter Relief Staff should give support to, and contribute to, the case management goals, plans, and strategies for women and their children in the shelter.
+They encourage a caring, healthy, safe and positive work and residential setting for women in the shelter.
+Workers assist woman, and case-management, to asses and plan for her personal safety, coping (harm reduction if necessary), counselling and legal supports needs/requirements.
+They promote weekly support groups and activities to help women through this difficult time in their lives, and provide productive outlets for them to promote personal growth and healing.
+Counsellors work to prevent, manage and defuse any behavioural issues that arise within the shelter and to help them manage the personal and emotional issues that are causing them to act this way.

 - Action oriented